aman-chhetri/JPMC-SWE-Virtual-Experience/README.md

 # JPMorgan Chase & Co.
-Software Engineering Virtual Internship
+Software Engineering Virtual Experience
 This repository contains all the submitted patch files of the various tasks assigned by the JPMorgan Chase & Co.
-Software Engineering Virtual Internship program.
+Software Engineering Virtual Experience program.

 ---
-## I have worked on the following tasks during the internship
+## Brief Info about the tasks that I worked during the course of program.
-#### TASK 1 : Interface with a stock price data feed
+### TASK 1 :
+    Implemented an interface with a stock price data feed and set up my system for analysis of the data
-- `Financial Data` `Python3` `Git` `Basic Programming`
+- Practical skills gained: `Financial Data` `Python3` `Git` `Basic Programming`

-#### TASK 2 : Use JPMorgan Chase frameworks and tools
+### TASK 2 :
-Implement the perspective open source code in preparation for data visualization
+    Implemented the Perspective open source code for preparing visualization of trader's data
-- `React js` `TypeScript` `Web Applications`
+- Practical skills gained: `React js` `TypeScript` `Web Applications`

-#### TASK 3 : Display data visually for traders
+### TASK 3 :
-Use Perspective to create the chart for the trader's dashboard
+    Used the perspective tool to create the chart for the trader's dashboard
-- `Technical Communications` `Financial Analysis` `Web Applications`
+- Practical skills gained: `Technical Communications` `Financial Analysis` `Web Applications`
 ---
 #### Certificate of Completion
 ![Cert](./Aman_Kshetri_JP_Morgan_SWE.jpg)